Mobsya/thymio-vpl-tutorial/readme.txt

     or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.

 Aseba is a programming environment for the Thymio-II robot.
 VPL is a component of Aseba that enables visual programming by dragging and dropping colorful blocks.
-This repository is a tutorial on using the Thymio-II robot with VPL.
+This archive is a tutorial on using the Thymio-II robot with VPL.
 For more information on the Thymio-II and Aseba, see: https://aseba.wikidot.com/.

-There are five directories in this repository:
+There are four directories in this archive:

-docs:     The text of the tutorial
-images:   The images used in the tutorial
+docs:
+  vpl.pdf:                  Tutorial
+  vpl-parsons.pdf           Parsons puzzles
-programs: The Aseba/VPL programs for the examples in the tutorial
+programs:                   VPL programs for the tutorial
+answers:
-answers:  Answers to the exercises and programs for the answers
+  vpl-answers.pdf:          Answers to the questions
-readmes:  Language-specific readmes for the distribution archives
+  programs:                 VPL programs for the answers

-This tutorial is written using LaTeX.
-To compile both the tutorial and the answers, under unixes with pdflatex installed, just type:

-    make

-If you want to build by hand, the files to compile are:

-    docs/LL/vpl.tex
-    answers/LL/vpl-answers.tex

-where LL is the language code (for instance "en").

-If you have trouble compiling, or found errors in this document, please fill an issue at https://github.com/aseba-community/thymio-vpl-tutorial
+ref-card:
+  vpl-ref-card.pdf:         Single A4 page reference card
+  vpl-folding-ref-card.pdf: Folding reference card